d-oliveros/isomorphine/README.md

 # Isomorphine

-Share and use your server-side models in the client and the browser without exposing your models or breaking/bloating your bundle, while conserving your module's API surface area.
+Use your serverside models and libraries from the client, without exposing your serverside code or breaking/bloating your bundle, while conserving your module's API surface area.

 ### Requirements
 - Webpack (I'll get the browserify transform soon though...)